New York is only a 6-hour drive from Montreal and when I feel I need extra inspiration for my photography I simply drive down south for a day or two.

 - Tripod: hand-held

 Lightroom: import, tagging, contrast, color correction.
 I produced 3 separate images and exported them to Photoshop.

-Finally, I placed third image on top of layer palette and mask everything out but the seagull.
+Finally, I placed the third image on top of the layer palette and mask everything out but the seagull.